UoB-COMSM0166/2026-group-7/README.md

 <h3>Team Structure and Role Definition</h3>
 <p>
-At the project’s inception, we recognised that a clear division of labour was essential.
-Following a major team restructuring (detailed below), we adopted a specialised role structure where all four remaining members took collective ownership of the narrative, alongside their specific technical pillars:
+We adopted a specialised role structure where all four remaining members took collective ownership of the narrative, alongside their specific technical pillars:
 </p>

 <ul>
-<li><strong>Charlotte Yu (Core Mechanism, Architecture & Co-Script Designer):</strong> Focused on the physics engine, character movement, and the implementation of the core health-depletion and collision systems.</li>
+<li><strong>Charlotte Yu :</strong> Focused on the physics engine, character movement, and the implementation of the core health-depletion and collision systems.</li>
-<li><strong>Lucca Zhou (Aesthetic, Asset Design & Co-Script Designer):</strong> Responsible for 2D environmental assets, character sprites, and ensuring a cohesive visual identity.</li>
+<li><strong>Lucca Zhou :</strong> Responsible for 2D environmental assets, character sprites, and ensuring a cohesive visual identity.</li>
-<li><strong>Ray Wang (Level Design, Balancing & Co-Script Designer):</strong> Tasked with the architectural flow of the levels, balancing obstacle placement with power-up frequency.</li>
+<li><strong>Ray Wang :</strong> Tasked with the architectural flow of the levels, balancing obstacle placement with power-up frequency.</li>
-<li><strong>Layla Pei (UI/UX, Audio & Co-Script Designer):</strong> Developed the head-up display (HUD), menu navigation, and the soundscape providing crucial gameplay feedback.</li>
+<li><strong>Layla Pei :</strong> Developed the head-up display (HUD), menu navigation, and the soundscape providing crucial gameplay feedback.</li>
 </ul>
 <p>
 Notably, the team operated without a designated Scrum Master or Product Owner.
 Leadership was distributed: each member had full autonomy over their own domain and could make adjustments without waiting for approval.
-Cross-domain decisions — such as when narrative requirements intersected with technical constraints — were resolved through peer discussion in our regular meetings, where every member gave and received feedback as an equal.
-This structure kept decision-making fast and avoided bottlenecks, though it also meant that resolving ambiguity in shared areas required more active coordination than a role-based hierarchy would have demanded.
+Cross-domain decisions were resolved through peer discussion in our regular meetings, where every member gave and received feedback as an equal.
 </p>

 <h3>Team Dynamics and Crisis Management</h3>
 <p>
-Our most significant test in project management involved team dynamics.
-Initially, our team included a fifth member assigned exclusively as the Script Writer.
-However, due to personal circumstances and an initially overly polite, indirect communication culture within our team, the narrative development stagnated.
-Because we hesitated to address the lack of progress directly to avoid conflict, the script — a critical dependency for our story-driven runner — became a major blocker.
+Our most significant challenge involved team dynamics.
+Initially, a dedicated Script Writer was responsible for narrative development, but progress stalled due to personal circumstances and our overly cautious communication style.
+Reluctance to address the issue directly turned the script into a critical blocker.
 </p>
 <p>
-Recognising this critical risk to the project timeline, we eventually initiated a transparent and candid discussion, resulting in the member amicably transferring to another group.
-To recover the lost time, the remaining four of us took collective ownership of the narrative as Co-Script Designers.
-This crisis forced us to collaboratively write the storyline from scratch and heavily invest time into engineering a robust <code>DIALOGUE_DATA</code> node graph and the <code>Cutscene.js</code> engine to vividly present the plot.
-This experience was our most valuable lesson in Agile risk management: the necessity of direct, transparent communication over conflict avoidance.
+Recognising the risk, we held an open discussion, and the member transferred to another group.
+The remaining team assumed shared responsibility for the narrative, rebuilding it from scratch and developing the supporting dialogue and cutscene systems.
+This experience highlighted the importance of direct, transparent communication in effective Agile risk management.
 </p>

 <p align="center">